MTRNord/cgit-docker/README.md

   cgit-gitolite
 ```

-The Cgit `scan-path` configuration parameter is set to read repositories from the `/var/lib/git/repositories` path.
-That path can be mounted as a volume if needed.
+The Cgit configuration uses Gitolite's `projects.list` file for repository discovery, with a fallback to scanning `/var/lib/git/repositories` if the projects.list doesn't exist yet.

 ## SSH Host Keys